-would suggest that EPL impacts on innovation intensity mainly via the human capital investment channel.
-Alternatively, α < 0 (β < 0) would indicate that in countries with stricter EPL (increased EPL strictness), innovation intensity in industries with a high layoff propensity is lower than in the rest of industries.
+The parameters of interest to be estimated are α and β . α can be interpreted as the long-run effect of EPL on innovation intensity, while β captures its short-run effect. $\alpha > 0$ ($\beta > 0$) implies that in countries with stricter EPL (increased EPL strictness), innovation intensity is higher in industries with high layoff propensities than in the rest of industries.
+This result would suggest that EPL impacts on innovation intensity mainly via the human capital investment channel.
+Alternatively, $\alpha < 0$ ($\beta < 0$) would indicate that in countries with stricter EPL (increased EPL strictness), innovation intensity in industries with high layoff propensities is lower than in the rest of industries.
 This result would suggest that the adjustment cost effect of EPL on innovation intensity dominates.